Fever, Chronic (FUO): A Merck Manual of Patient Symptoms podcast

 FUO is currently classified into 4 distinct categories:

-Causes of FUO are usually divided into 4 categories (see Table 2: Biology of Infectious Disease: Some Causes of FUO):
+Causes of FUO are usually divided into 4 categories (see see Some Causes of FUO):

 Infections are the most common cause of FUO.
 In patients with HIV infection, opportunistic infections (eg, TB; infection by atypical mycobacteria, disseminated fungi, or cytomegalovirus) should be sought.